Vadbhag Singh Sodhi: Sodhi's Revenge

 In March 1757, Afghans destroyed Kartarpur and set fire to a historical pillar known as Thambh Sahib.
 Many civilians were killed and Kartarpur was looted.
 Sodhi was the custodian of Kartarpur, but was not present during the incident.

 He created an alliance with Adina Beg, the last Mughal governor of Punjab, at his request.
 The alliance was against the Afghan invaders and occupiers, and included Jassa Singh Ahluwalia.

 In the Battle of Mahilpur (1757) Sodhi was one of the generals of the Sikh army which was aided by Adina Beg.
 A hard-fought battle occurred which the Sikhs and Adina Beg won despite Afghan use of light artillery.

 After the battle the Sikh forces attacked Jalandhar and defeated resistance that was put up.
 Sodhi had Jalandhar destroyed and looted in revenge for what happened in Kartarpur.
 Sodhi dug up the body of Nasir Ali, the faujadar of Jalandhar, and had it dragged.
 Nasir Ali was involved in the Kartarpur episode.
 He also burned the corpse.
 He further defiled the tomb with pork.
 Muslim women were seized and were converted to Sikhi after which they could marry any Sikh they pleased.

 Death

 After the battle Sodhi lived Mairi for the remainder of his life.
 He died on 31 December 1761.
 A shrine now stands at this location.

 Shrine

 Punjabi folk shrine to Vadbhag Singh in Kartarpur, Jalandhar, Punjab, India.

 Ḍerā Bābā Baḍbhāg Singh Gurūdvārā (Devanagari: डेरा बाबा बड़भाग सिंह) (Gurmukhi): ਡੇਰਾ ਬਾਬਾ ਬਡਭਾਗ ਸਿੰਘ is a shrine of Dera Baba Vadbhag Singh.
 It is located in Mairi village in the Indian state of Himachal Pradesh.
-It is known for Holi mela.
-Visitors come from North Indian states and union territories including Jammu and Kashmir, Punjab, Haryana, Delhi, Chandigarh and Himachal Pradesh.
+It is known for Hollah Mohalla(Holi mela).
+Visitors come from all over the world, but mainly from North Indian states and union territories including Jammu and Kashmir, Punjab, Haryana, Delhi, Chandigarh and Himachal Pradesh.